AndreyBarmaley/multi-capture/README.md

 # fly-capture
-multi-window system for capturing video from multiple resources
+Multi-window system for capturing video from multiple resources

 Each video source is described by its own section in the configuration file.
 You can also set a signal plugin and an storage action for each video source.